Bayes Shrinkage at GWAS scale: Convergence and Approximation Theory of a Scalable MCMC Algorithm for the Horseshoe Prior: Analysis of computational cost

 \subsection{Cost per step}

-Table \ref{tab:t_reg} shows estimates of coefficients from a regression of $\log(t)$ on $\log(N)+\log(p)$ for the old, new, and approximate algorithms.
+Table \ref{tab:t_reg} shows estimates of coefficients from a regression of $\log(t)$ on $\log(N)+\log(p)$ for the old, new, and approximate algorithms, where $t$ is computation time in seconds.
 These estimates are based on 20 simulations from the model in \eqref{eq:simulation} with $N$ sampled uniformly at random from integers between $200$ and $1,000$ and $p$ sampled uniformly at random from integers between $1,000$ and $5,000$.
 The algorithm was run for 20,000 iterations and total wall clock time recorded.
 Computation was performed on multicore hardware with 12 threads, so matrix multiplications contribute less to the wall clock time than do matrix decompositions, resulting in the lower than expected exponents on $N,p$.
-These estimates are meant to reflect the actual performance on modern multicore hardware rather than to verify the sharpness of the theoretical bounds.
+Thus, these estimates are meant to reflect the actual performance on modern multicore hardware.
 Moreover, the computation time of the approximate algorithm is likely non-constant in $N,p$.
 For larger dimensions, the initial few iterations are likely to dominate the total computation time, since the benefits do not emerge until the algorithm locates most of the true nulls.
 This cost could be largely eliminated by ``warm starting'' the algorithm at, say, the cross-validated Lasso solution, which can be computed in nearly linear time in $N,p$.
+This approach could deliver a significant advantage in cases where lasso and horseshoe largely agree about the set of ``important'' variables, as in the application in Section \ref{sec:GWAS}.